EAST LONDON SHAKESPEARE FESTIVAL PRESENTS

 COMMUNITY CAST

-This opportunity is open to all: residents and participants joined us in rehearsals, as well as a workshop facilitated by industry professionals.
+This opportunity was open to all: residents and participants joined us in rehearsals, as well as a workshop facilitated by industry professionals

 PRODUCERS - URSULA EARLY & ROSIE WARD